defisym/OpenFusionExamples/Extensions/NeoPic/ToInstall/Files/Help/NeoPic/NeoPic.md

   - Load From Display
     - *clone from another non-lib NeoPic object*

+  - Capture FrameArea
+    - *if capture by lib then it's saved by access name `_TempCapture` for later use*

+- Preload
   - Set Preload Path
     - *preload all files in given path in background, `On Preload Complete` is triggered when background loading completed*
     - *if the lib object triggered loading is destroyed, then the loading will be terminated*